gerold-penz/bun-sqlite-key-value/README.md

 The full path of the SQLite database to open.
 Pass an empty string (`""`) or `":memory:"` or `undefined` for an in-memory database.
-If the database folder does not exist, it will be created.

 ### options (optional)

 `readonly?: boolean`:
   Open the database as read-only (default: false).
-  The database folder will not be created.

 `create?: boolean`:
   Allow creating a new database (default: true).